zhufucdev/Hook/The_Hook_API.md

 **Note:** value you put should be consistent with what is written in the plugin manifest.

+For more info, head to the [Guidline](#guideline-to-plugin-settings).

+### Guideline to Plugin Settings
-Your settings should be user-interactive, which is implenented by adding external controls in the Settings page.
+Your settings logic should be user-interactive, which is implenented by adding external controls in the Settings page.
 To make that work, screen info and data type should be defined.
 So here is the pattern of settings manifest in plugin.json you should follow.